scottrcarlson/dirt-simple-comms/README.md

 7. Text Mode Only

 ----------------------------
-Tested on RPi and Debian Linux.
 More to details to follow..
 ----------------------------

 SSH Setup
 Configure for Resiliance / Compression / Clean Exit on Forward Failure